sisso/rust-mud/docs/forums.md

 A common flow simplify how things works.
 For instance, you don't need one advanced listener/trigger if we know that all messages are always processed later.

 To create a commons flow, we should back to previous implementation where tick is Input -> Output.
 In previous impl Input contains new connections, inputs, time elapsed, everything.
-Output contains diconnects, commands and outputs.
+Output contains diconnects, commands and container.outputs.

 Some operations like receive inputs and collect outputs are more user friendly by have direct commands, like connect()